2018 applications NOW OPEN. Apply before 31 Aug 2017.

 Who can apply?

-Second or third year undergraduates studying in the fields of Engineering and Built Environment
+Second or third year undergraduates studying in the following fields:

 - Engineering Industrial – BSc / BEng